-1. Description of the Business and Financial Condition
+1.Description of the Business and Financial Condition

 ClearPoint Neuro, Inc. (the "Company") is a commercial-stage medical device company focused on the development and commercialization of innovative platforms for performing minimally invasive surgical procedures in the brain.
 From the Company's inception in 1998, the Company deployed significant resources to fund its efforts to develop the foundational capabilities for enabling MRI-guided interventions, building an intellectual property portfolio, and identifying and building out commercial applications for the technologies it develops.
 In 2021, the Company's efforts expanded beyond the MRI suite to encompass development and commercialization of new neurosurgical device products for the operating room setting, as well as consulting services for pharmaceutical and biotech companies, academic institutions, and contract research organizations.
-The Company was incorporated in the state of Delaware in March 1998, and has headquarters located in Solana Beach, California.
-The Company established ClearPoint Neuro (Canada) Inc., a wholly owned subsidiary incorporated in Canada, in August 2013, primarily for the purpose of performing software development, and established ClearPoint Neuro U.K. Ltd, a wholly owned subsidiary incorporated in He United Kingdom, in October 2020, ClearPoint Neuro Germany GmbH., a wholly owned subsidiary incorporated in Germany, in May 2023, and ClearPoint Neuro Italy, S.r.l., a wholly owned subsidiary incorporated in Italy, in August 2012, primarily for the purpose of employing the Company's clinical services representatives serving the Company's customers in the United Kingdom and the EU.
+The Company was incorporated in the state of Delaware in March 1998, and has headquarters located in Solana Beach, California, and a manufacturing facility in Carlsbad, California.
+The Company established ClearPoint Neuro (Canada) Inc., a wholly owned subsidiary incorporated in Canada, in August 2013, primarily for the purpose of performing software development, and established ClearPoint Neuro U.K. Ltd, a wholly owned subsidiary incorporated in the United Kingdom, in October 2020, ClearPoint Neuro Germany GmbH., a wholly owned subsidiary incorporated in Germany, in May 2023, and ClearPoint Neuro Italy, S.r.l., a wholly owned subsidiary incorporated in Italy, in August 2023, primarily for the purpose of employing the Company's clinical services representatives serving the Company's customers in the United Kingdom and the EU.
 The activities of all subsidiaries are reflected in these consolidated financial statements.

 The Company's initial product offering, the ClearPoint system, is an integrated system comprised of capital equipment and disposable products, designed to allow minimally invasive procedures in the brain to be performed in an MRI suite.
 The ClearPoint Array Neuro Navigation System and its principal disposable component, introduced in 2021, is designed to be deployed in an operating room setting while also being usable in an MRI suite.
 Both systems provide guidance for the placement and operation of instruments or devices during the planning and operation of neurosurgical procedures.
 The Company received 510(k) clearance from the U.S. Food and Drug Administration ("FDA") in 2010 to market the ClearPoint system in the United States for general neurosurgical interventional procedures; in February 2011, the Company also obtained CE marking for its ClearPoint system.
-In 2011 and 2018, the Company received 510(k) clearance and CE marking, respectively, for its SmartFlow cannula which is being used, or is under evaluation, along with the Company's services, by more than 50 pharmaceutical and biotech companies, academic institutions, or contract research organizations having a focus on biologics and drug delivery.
+In 2011 and 2018, the Company received 510(k) clearance and CE marking, respectively, for its SmartFlow cannula which is being used, or is under evaluation, along with the Company's services, by more than 60 pharmaceutical and biotech companies, academic institutions, or contract research organizations having a focus on biologics and drug delivery.
+The Company provides consulting services to pharmaceutical and other medical technology customers for improving outcome predictability and optimizing preclinical and clinical workflows.
+The Company's expertise is concentrated in benchtop testing, preclinical studies, clinical trial support, regulatory consultation, and over-arching translation from the preclinical to the clinical setting to enhance accuracy and precision of drug delivery.
 In September 2022, the ClearPoint Prism Neuro Laser Therapy System, for which the Company has exclusive global commercialization rights, received 510(k) clearance through the Company's Swedish partner CLS.
 The Prism laser represents the Company's first therapy product offering.